weiserlab/ambuj/index.md

 > “In the future, increasing proportion of computer science research will be application-driven” [Eric Brewer](https://en.wikipedia.org/wiki/Eric_Brewer_(scientist)) and [Mike Franklin](https://en.wikipedia.org/wiki/Michael_J._Franklin)

-Over the past decade; my research interests has centered around **wireless**, **networking**, and **embedded systems**, and the intersection of these areas with other domains.
-It involves combining elements from electronics, communications and computer science.
+Over the past decade; my research interests has centered around **wireless**, **networking**, and **embedded systems**, and their intersection with other domains.
+In my research, I combine elements from electronics, communications, and computer science.

-My research is application driven, and often involves collaborating with domain experts and experts from industry.
-As an example, some of our research projects are being done in collaboration, and funded by industry.
+Often, my research involves collaborations with industrial and domain experts.
+A number of our research projects are done in collaboration with industry and are funded by them.

 ## Recent News
 * [Q2 2022] Organisational role and committee member for various scientific events: Jury member 2022 ABB Research Award, ACM MobiCom 2023 (Web chair), IEEE Infocom 2023 (TPC member), IEEE Infocom 2022 (Session chair), CPS-IoTBench 2022 (Session chair), ACM LP-IoT 2022 (with Mobicom)(TPC Member), [Perfail 2023 (TPC Member)](https://perfail-workshop.github.io/2023/)